Kong/insomnia-docs/docs/insomnia/authentication.md

 - **TOKEN:** The token that will be provided in the `Authorization` header.

 - **PREFIX:** The prefix for your token.
-If omitted, the prefix will default to `Bearer: `.
-Note that there does not appear to be any way to completely remove the prefix from the header.
+If omitted, the prefix will default to `Bearer `.
+Note that there currently is no way to completely remove the prefix from the header.

 The header will be submitted like this: